loda-lang/loda-programs/programs/oeis/list5.md

 * [A297217](http://oeis.org/A297217) ([L09 program](297/A297217.asm)): Most common value of the number of divisors function among all composites up to composite(n) inclusive, or 0 if there is a tie.
 * [A297250](http://oeis.org/A297250) ([L14 program](297/A297250.asm)): Numbers whose base-3 digits having equal up-variation and down-variation; see Comments.
 * [A297251](http://oeis.org/A297251) ([L19 program](297/A297251.asm)): Numbers whose base-3 digits have greater up-variation than down-variation; see Comments.
+* [A297351](http://oeis.org/A297351) ([L43 program](297/A297351.asm)): Smallest number k such that, for any set S of k distinct nonzero residues mod p = prime(n), any residue mod p can be represented as a sum of zero or more distinct elements of S.
 * [A297382](http://oeis.org/A297382) ([L06 program](297/A297382.asm)): Denominator of -A023900(n)/2.
 * [A297402](http://oeis.org/A297402) ([L16 program](297/A297402.asm)): a(n) = gcd_{k=1..n} (prime(k+1)^n-1)/2.
 * [A297405](http://oeis.org/A297405) ([L50 program](297/A297405.asm)): Binary "cubes"; numbers whose binary representation consists of three consecutive identical blocks.